-CROWDSTRIKE HOLDINGS, INC. Annual Meeting of Stockholders June 29, 2022 at 9:00 AM Pacific Time This proxy is solicited by the Board of Directors
+CROWDSTRIKE HOLDINGS, INC. Annual Meeting of Stockholders June 21, 2023 at 9:00 AM Pacific Time This proxy is solicited on behalf of the Board of Directors

-The stockholder(s) hereby appoint(s) George Kurtz and Burt W. Podbere, or either of them, as proxies, each with the power to appoint his substitute, and hereby authorize(s) them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of Common Stock of CROWDSTRIKE HOLDINGS, INC. that the stockholder(s) is/are entitled to vote at the Annual Meeting of Stockholders to be held virtually at 9:00 AM Pacific Time on June 29th, 2022 at www.virtualshareholdermeeting.com/CRWD2022, and any adjournment or postponement thereof.
+The stockholder(s) hereby appoint(s) George Kurtz and Burt W. Podbere, or either of them, as proxies, each with the power to appoint his substitute, and hereby authorize(s) them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of common stock of CROWDSTRIKE HOLDINGS, INC. that the stockholder(s) is/are entitled to vote at the Annual Meeting of Stockholders to be held virtually at 9:00 AM Pacific Time on June 21st, 2023 at www.virtualshareholdermeeting.com/CRWD2023, and any adjournment or postponement thereof.